How To Get Rid of Ants on Carpet in 7 Ways

 You can use natural or traditional ways to solve the ant infestation problem in your home.
 Using baking soda and sugar mix, borax and honey mix, and cucumber peels are the natural ways, while using ant bait, ant powder, and calling for professional help are the traditional ways.

 Keep on reading to find out more about how you can execute these methods and get rid of the ants.
 We’ll also discuss why ants take refuge in your carpets, to begin with and how you can prevent it from happening.
 So, let’s dive in!

 Natural Ways to Get Rid of Ants on a Carpet

 There are numerous ways to get rid of the ants from your carpet naturally as long as the infestation isn’t too severe.
 Before moving on to drastic steps like using ant bait or ant carpet powder, why not try some natural ways to solve this problem?

 You can find most of the ingredients you’ll need to destroy ants in your own kitchen.
+Which is ironic because we often find tiny ants around the sink in the kitchen.
 Here are some of the easiest and yet most effective natural ways to get rid of ants from your carpet:

 Baking Soda & Powdered Sugar Mixture

 You may find it hard to believe that you can kill ants with ingredients available in your home.
 And it can be easily done with a mixture of baking soda and powdered sugar.
 The baking soda will act as the ant poison and sugar as the bait.